ar-nadeem/WhatsApp-Selenium/README.md

 # WhatsApp-Selenium

-## Out of Date
-Currently I dont have enough free time to work on this, this version might be outdated due to changes in whatsapp web UI.
-However seeing the amount of forks and stars, I will try to find time to update this.
+## Project Status
+Development on this project has resumed!
+I’ve started working on the repository again and will continue improving and fixing issues.

 ## What is this